 Edith (Mia Wasikowska) is an aspiring writer with a preoccupation with ghosts, having seen her mother’s as a child.
 At the time, her mother warned to “beware of Crimson Peak”, though this doesn’t appear to have meaning until 14 years later.

-As a strong-willed young woman, Edith is enchanted by a stranger from England, Thomas Sharpe (Tom Hiddleston) who is extremely charming.
+As a strong-willed young woman, Edith is enchanted by a charming stranger from England named Thomas Sharpe (Tom Hiddleston).
 Thomas is an inventor of sorts and looking to Edith’s father’s company for financing on his latest trinket.
-Edith’s father grows suspicious of Thomas, and his sister Lucille (Jessica Chastain), as a relationship with his daughter begins to bloom, and pays Thomas to end it.
-However, the next day he dies by way of a freak accident and Edith is left with only Thomas by her side.
+Edith’s father grows suspicious of Thomas and his sister Lucille (Jessica Chastain).
+As a relationship with his daughter begins to bloom, Edith’s father pays Thomas to end it.
+However, the next day he dies in a freak accident, and Edith is left with only Thomas by her side.

 She travels back to Lucille and Thomas’ home in England to begin a new life as his wife.
 The house is old and practically falling apart.
 Instantly she begins to see things and hear strange noises.
-The Sharpe siblings insist it’s the house and that she must not go below the main level, for safety reasons.
-Lucille is very cold to Edith and grows more jealous of the relationship between her and her brother.
+The Sharpe siblings insist it’s the quirks of the house.
+Lucille is very cold to Edith and grows increasingly jealous of the relationship between her and her brother.

 What I think differs this movie from any other period piece or horror film in general is Guillermo del Toro‘s signature style.
-The ghosts in this film are unlike anything that has been done.
-They are decayed in a realistic sense but there’s an airy look to them, I just thought this was so beautiful and haunting.
+The ghosts in this film go beyond what’s typical for a non-corporeal being.
+They are decaying in a realistic sense, but there’s still an airy essence to them.
+I just thought this was so beautiful and haunting.